damahou/quantity-views/README.md

       > distance.unit
       'metre'

-The `value` property returns meters:
+  The `value` property returns metres:

         > distance.value
         '3.00000000000000'

   Now, if `unit` property is set to inches, the `value` property returns inches:

         > distance.unit = 'inch'
         'inch'
         > distance.value
         '118.110236220472'

   And setting `value` property is the same as if `inches` property were set

         > distance.value = 100
         100
         > distance.metre
         '2.54000000000000'
         > distance.inch
         '100.000000000000'
         > distance.value
         '100.000000000000'

   If a invalid value for `unit` is established, `value` returns `undefined,

         > distance.unit = 'foo'
         'foo'
         > distance.value
         undefined

   and subsequent assignments to the `value`property are ignored:

         > distance.value = 1
         1
         > distance.inch
         '100.000000000000'

 ## User defined quantities